mjohnson518/mjohnson518/README.md

 ### Olá, I'm Marc 👋🏻

 I'm passionate about open, decentralized protocols and their potential to empower individuals and serve the greater good.

 I'm the Co-founder & CEO of <a href="https://novaenergy.ai/" target="_blank">Nova Energy</a>.
 We build software to monitor & mitigate the environmental impact of computing environments.

-Previously, I was an Environmental Solutions Architect for <a href="https://green.filecoin.io/" target="_blank">Filecoin Green</a>, a <a href="https://protocol.ai/" target="_blank">Protocol Labs</a> initiative to make environmental accounting a web3 superpower.
+Previously, I was an Environmental Solutions Architect for <a href="https://protocol.ai/" target="_blank">Protocol Labs</a>.

-I enjoy working on challenges related to GHG Accounting & the Global Energy Transition.
 You can find out more about me on my personal site [here][1].

 <p  align="center">